 A student competition has been developed as part of a partnership between the Roofing Industry Alliance for Progress and three universities across the country: Colorado State, University of Florida, and Auburn University.
 The competition is designed to challenge the students' roofing knowledge, construction management skills, time management, and organizational and presentation skills.
 In addition to providing a significant learning opportunity, it fosters an environment meant to bring out the best in each team, encourage dialogue among the students, and foster team spirit as students rise to meet the challenge.

 Several teams from CSU compete each February in the Associated Schools of Construction's region 6 and 7 competitions.
-Teams are typically formed for the following focus areas: commercial construction, design-build, electrical, heavy civil, mechanical, preconstruction services, sustainable design and LEED, and virtual design in construction.
+Teams are typically formed for the following focus areas: commercial construction, design-build, heavy civil, mechanical, preconstruction services, sustainable design and LEED, and virtual design in construction.
 More information may be found here.